jenkinsci/codescene-plugin/README.md

 ## Changelog

+* 1.5.2
+ * Fetch environment variable from last execution step for usage inside pipeline with Multibranch-Pipeline
 * 1.5.1
  * Introduce a code review of new files added in a commit.
 This review also serves as a quality gate to detect new content with low code health.
 * 1.2.3